-- Agencies that use de-identification should establish appropriate governance structures to support de-identification, data release, and post-release monitoring.
-Such structures will typically include a Disclosure Review Board as well as appropriate education, training, and research efforts. - A summary of this document's advice for practitioners appears in Figure 5. - In closing, it is important to remember that different jurisdictions may have different standards and policies regarding the definition and use of de-identified data.
+Agencies that use de-identification should establish appropriate governance structures to support de-identification, data release, and post-release monitoring.
+Such structures will typically include a Disclosure Review Board as well as appropriate education, training, and research efforts.

+A summary of this document's advice for practitioners appears in Figure 5.

+In closing, it is important to remember that different jurisdictions may have different standards and policies regarding the definition and use of de-identified data.
 Information that is considered de-identified in one jurisdiction may be regarded as being identifiable in another.

-Governance and Management (Section 3) The management of de-identification includes identifying the goals of the de-identification process and considering risks to participants in the data release.
-To guide this process, this document describes several tools:

-- Consider all phases of the Data Life Cycle (Section 3.3). - Consider different Data Sharing Models (Section 3.4), including complementary protections like Data Use Agreements, Synthetic Data, and Enclaves. - Leverage the Five Safes (Section 3.5), a methodology for evaluating risk. - Form a Disclosure Review Board (Section 3.6) to oversee the implementation of de-identification policies. - Follow existing de-identification standards when possible (Section 3.7).

-Technical Steps (Section 4) The technical process of de-identification should leverage the best practices developed over the past several decades.
-In particular, NIST recommends that agencies:

-- Conduct a Data Survey (Section 4.2) to identify de-identification requirements specific to the data. - Determine identifiers and quasi-identifiers in the data, and select a method for de-identifying each one (Section 4.3). - Consider the existing auxiliary data (Section 4.3) that could be used to enable a re-identification attack. - Practice defense in depth by combining security measures with deidentification when possible, and consider using Synthetic Data (Section 4.4) or an Interactive Query Interface (Section 4.5). - When possible, use formal privacy techniques to quantify privacy loss associated with the release of de-identified data (Section 4.4.6). - Validate the utility and privacy of the de-identified data (Section 4.6).
-In particular, establish accuracy goals for de-identification data so that the data is not more accurate than required for the intended purpose.
+- Governance and Management (Section 3) Managing de-identification includes identifying the goals of the de-identification process and considering risks to participants in the data release.
+To guide this process, this document describes several tools: - Consider all phases of the data life cycle (Sec.
+3.3). - Consider different data sharing models (Sec.
+3.4), including complementary protections like data use agreements, synthetic data, and enclaves. - Leverage the Five Safes (Sec.
+3.5), a methodology for evaluating risk. - Form a Disclosure Review Board (Sec.
+3.6) to oversee the implementation of de-identification policies. - Follow existing de-identification standards when possible (Sec.
+3.7). - Technical Steps (Section 4) The technical process of de-identification should leverage the best practices developed over the past several decades.
+In particular, NIST recommends that agencies: - Conduct a data survey (Sec.
+4.2) to identify de-identification requirements specific to the data. - Identify identifiers and quasi-identifiers in the data, and select a method for de-identifying each one (Sec.
+4.3). - Consider the existing auxiliary data (Sec.
+4.3) that could be used to enable a re-identification attack. - Practice defense in depth by combining security measures with deidentification when possible, and consider using synthetic data (Sec.
+4.4) or an interactive query interface (Sec.
+4.5). - When possible, use formal privacy techniques to quantify privacy loss associated with the release of de-identified data (Sec.
+4.4.7). - Validate the utility and privacy of the de-identified data (Sec.
+4.6).
+In particular, establish accuracy goals for de-identification so that the data are not more accurate than required for the intended purpose.